red0124/ssp/README.md

 ```
 ## Custom conversions

 Custom types can be used when converting values.
 A specialization of the **ss::extract** function needs to be made and you are good to go.
-Custom conversion for an enum would look like this:
+A custom conversion for an enum would look like this:
 ```cpp
 enum class shape { circle, square, rectangle, triangle };